-Wondering what to wear in the Bahamas?
-We’ve got eight must-have essentials for you to bring on every single trip.
-Find out what they are!
+Wondering what to wear to the Bahamas?
+We’ve got some must have essentials for you to add to your packing list!

 Written By: Rachel Campbell